 I always recommend glass containers for storing your food.
 Here are some options for this meal:

-- Pyrex 3-cup Rectangular Glass Containers – Another Pyrex option I own, just a different shape 🙂 Obviously this is a 1 compartment container, so your food will touch!
+- Pyrex 3-cup Rectangular Glass Containers (affiliate link!) – Another Pyrex option I own, just a different shape 🙂 Obviously this is a 1 compartment container, so your food will touch!

 See all my meal prep container recommendations here!

 Is this Easy Cashew Chicken Meal Prep freezer-friendly?

 Yes!
 You can freeze these meals in airtight freezer safe containers.
 Remove from the freezer the night before eating and then reheat normally, or defrost slowly in the microwave before eating.